 Despite the prevalence of the drug on college campuses, possession of the substance without a prescription is illegal.
 If you are caught in possession of the pills, you could be arrested and charged with possession of a Schedule II controlled substance.
 Possession of Adderall is considered a misdemeanor in Texas.
 You could face up to a year in jail and face fines of up to $4,000.
 If you are caught with more than 200 grams of the substance, you could be charged with intent to sell, which could lead to up to 20 years in prison and fines upwards of $10,000.

-At Law Offices of Scott Edgett, our Plano drug lawyer understands what is at stake as a college student facing drug charges.
+At the Edgett Law Firm, our Plano drug lawyer understands what is at stake as a college student facing drug charges.
 We can fight tirelessly to ensure your case has the best outcome possible for the situation.